Topology optimization: Problem statement

 Evaluating $\mathbf{u(\rho)}$ often includes solving a differential equation.
-This is most commonly done using the finite element method since these equations do not have a known analytical solution.
+This is most commonly done using the finite-element method, since these equations do not have a known analytical solution.

 Implementation methodologies

-There are various implementation methodologies that have been used to solve topology optimization problems.
+There are various implementation methodologies that have been used to solve topology-optimization problems.

-Discrete
+Solving with discrete/binary variables

-Solving topology optimization problems in a discrete sense is done by discretizing the design domain into finite elements.
+Solving topology-optimization problems in a discrete sense is done by discretizing the design domain into finite elements.
 The material densities inside these elements are then treated as the problem variables.
-In this case material density of one indicates the presence of material, while zero indicates an absence of material.
+In this case, a material density of 1 indicates the presence of material, while 0 indicates an absence of material.
 Owing to the attainable topological complexity of the design being dependent on the number of elements, a large number is preferred.
 Large numbers of finite elements increases the attainable topological complexity, but come at a cost.
 Firstly, solving the FEM system becomes more expensive.
 Secondly, algorithms that can handle a large number (several thousands of elements is not uncommon) of discrete variables with multiple constraints are unavailable.
 Moreover, they are impractically sensitive to parameter variations.
-In literature problems with up to 30000 variables have been reported.
+In literature, problems with up to 30,000 variables have been reported.